Type 1 Diabetes: Symptoms, Causes & Treatments

 Diabetes: 6.5% or greater

 Blood sugar results, either fasting or random, can also be used to diagnose diabetes.
 Typically blood sugar levels in the person being diagnosed with type 1 diabetes are quite high.
-The diagnosis is relatively quick and simple.
+The diagnosis is obvious and can be done relatively quickly and simply.

 • Fasting blood glucose test: Taken after eight hours of fasting (though water is permitted), this test indicates diabetes if the blood sugar level is higher than 126 mg/dl.